Retrieval Augmentation for Deep Neural Networks: Proposed Approach

-\paragraph{Sentiment Analysis} The same attention mechanism described for image captioning is also applied here, with little modifications.
-In this case, attention is not calculated at each time-step of the LSTM, since the prediction only occurs at time-step T. Therefore, the previous hidden state $h_{t-1}$ is replaced by the last hidden-state $h_{t}$ and the visual features $V$ are replaced by all the LSTM hidden-states $H$.
+\paragraph{Sentiment Analysis} First, a textual context vector is computed, similar to the attention vector described for image captioning.
+In this case, attention is not calculated at each time-step of the LSTM, since the prediction only occurs at final time-step $T$.
+Therefore, in Eq. \ref{eq4}, the previous hidden state $h_{t-1}$ is replaced by the last hidden-state $h_{t}$ and the visual features $V$ are replaced by all the LSTM hidden-states $H$.

+Then, the proposed multi-level attention can decide to attend to the textual context vector (i.e. the alternative to the visual context vector for image captioning) or to focus on the retrieved target vector (Eq. \ref{eq7} to \ref{eq9}).